pnnl/rdf-engine/README.md

 ## How?

-Rules are processes that generate triples.
+Rules are processes that generate quads.
-They are simply applied until no _new_ triples are produced.
+They are simply applied until no _new_ quads are produced.
 [Oxigraph](https://github.com/oxigraph/oxigraph) is used to store data.

 A rule is defined as a function that takes an Oxigraph instance